alexanderjacks/dogged/src/pages/blog/pumpkin.md

 ---
 templateKey: blog-post
+featuredpost: false
+date: 2020-02-23T00:22:22.711Z
 title: Pumpkin
-type: vegetable
 description: A fall favorite, grown for its crunchy seeds and delicately flavored flesh.
 As a bonus, the hollow shell can be carved into a festive decoration.
-featuredpost: false
-date: 2020-02-10T00:00:02.711Z
+type: vegetable
+sellPrice: 320
+energy:
+health:
 featuredimage: /img/Pumpkin.png
-sellPrice: 320
 tags:
   - vegetable
   - Abigail